What is hand dermatitis?

 Who gets hand dermatitis?

-Hand dermatitis is common (especially in young adult females) and accounts for 20–35% of all dermatitis.
+Hand dermatitis is common, especially in young adult females, and accounts for 20–35% of all forms of dermatitis.
 It may occur at any age, including during childhood.
 It is particularly prevalent in people with a history of atopic dermatitis. [see also Atopic hand dermatitis]

-Hand dermatitis is particularly common in industries involving wet work or exposure to chemicals such as cleaning, catering, metalwork, hairdressing, healthcare, painting and mechanical work.
-This is mainly due to the contact with irritants, but specific contact allergies can contribute.
+Hand dermatitis is particularly common in industries involving wet work or exposure to chemicals such as cleaning, catering, metalwork, hairdressing, healthcare, housework, painting and mechanical work.
+This is mainly due to contact with irritants, but specific contact allergies can contribute .